 Apr 30, 2025•54 min•Season 1Ep.
 259

 This week it's the story of The Copa, a club that was found (across two different sites) in Flint, Michigan between the years of 1980-1995 But, really, it's a love story.
 And the first scene in this love story just happened to be at The Copa.
 And, who is here to tell us all about it?
 Why, it's the self-proclaimed 'professional homosexual' Greg R Baird, who is a Global Lecturer on LGBTQIA+ Civil Rights, Allyship & Community.
-Greg is currently working on his memoir, and so ...
+Greg is currently working on his memoir, and so was in a reflective ...

 Apr 23, 2025•48 min•Season 1Ep.
 272